 - Virus and malware attack from the Network or connected unverified external drives.

 Therefore, it is vital to have a program to recover deleted or damaged data with you.
 The most efficient and easy-to-use program at the moment is DiskInternals Partition Recovery.
 It works with many file systems, such as FAT, ReFS, UFS, HFS, NTFS, ReiserFS, APFS (reader mode), RomFS (reader mode), Reiser4, XFS, Ext2, Ext3, and Ext4.
-There are three recovery wizards built into the program at once - Partition Recovery Wizard, NTFS Recovery Wizard, and FAT Recovery Wizard.
+There is a recovery wizard built into the program to make restoring process easier.
 The recovery process itself will seem comfortable and intuitive to you since the built-in recovery wizard will help you at all stages.

 Select the file system scan mode.
 Wait for the scan to finish and view the files available for recovery in the preview tool.
 If you are convinced of the program's capabilities, buy a license on the official website and save the files on any data carrier.
 With DiskInternals Partition Recovery, you can no longer worry about the safety of files on your computer.
 A few clicks are enough, and the program will do everything quickly for you.